 Is This A Main Or Should It Be Served With Something Else?

-Pumpkin couscous salad is super filling due to the carbs in the pasta and all the veggies you have jam-packed in there.
+Pumpkin couscous salad is super filling due to the carbs in the pasta and all of the hearty veggies you have jam-packed in there.

 - Grilled chicken